-The best thing to do if something doesn’t seem right is walk away and report your concerns to the Scottish SPCA animal helpline on 03000 999 999.
+Even if you are desperate for a pup right now or overcome by strong emotion to rescue it, if something doesn’t feel right, walk away and report your concerns to the Scottish SPCA on 03000 999 999.

 Many dealers are running huge operations, selling multiple litters at the same time, or even smuggling dogs to the UK from abroad.
 Look out for these signs online that can reveal if the advert has been posted by an illegal seller.